M&A Industry Experience

 - The ability to emphasize the strengths of your business as it relates to the industry

-- Understanding the language of the industry
+- Understanding the language of the sector

 - Professional Services

-Selling your Company to a buyer within your industry vs Selling outside your industry
+Selling your Company to a buyer within your industry vs. Selling outside your industry

-When selling a business within a given industry we recommend keeping an open mind.
-In some cases, the best offer comes from someone within the industry and in some cases, the best offer comes from someone outside the industry.
+When selling a business within a given industry, we recommend keeping an open mind.
+In some cases, the best offer comes from someone within the industry, and in some cases, the best offer comes from someone outside the industry.

 In addition to price and terms, there are other factors to consider when selling to a buyer within your industry or outside of your industry.
 Some sellers are concerned about selling to a direct competitor.
-They may not want to sell to certain competitors and may be open to selling to others.
+They may not want to sell to specific competitors and may be open to selling to others.

 Sometimes other companies in related industries or different sub-industries can leverage your expertise better than a direct competitor.
 They may need your knowledge within the industry and may be willing to pay more for that than a company within the industry that already has this knowledge.
 An example would be a software company that wants to expand into providing IT Services.
-The value of your employees and customers within the services industry may be very valuable in gaining traction within this new segment.
+The value of your employees and customers within the services industry may be precious in gaining traction within this new segment.

-Now that we've given you an overview of some of the factors that go into selling to an industry buyer or outside the industry it's time to discuss some of our experiences within each industry.
+Now that we've given you an overview of some of the factors that go into selling to an industry buyer or outside the industry it's time to discuss some of our experiences within each sector.

-Almost half of our staff have worked in the technology industry so we understand the industry well.
+Almost half of our staff have worked in the technology industry, so we understand the industry well.
 Some of our staff's previous experiences within the tech industry is as follows: